apitronics/Bee/README.md

 (3) Open up the Xmegaduino IDE and go to: `File-->Preferences` and make the sketchbook location the `sketches` directory in this repository.
 Restart the IDE and all the libraries will be loaded.

 Now you're good to go!

+#Improvements to Think of
+* changing sample rates (and other settings) remotely
+* add automation to framework; how does it interact with sensors?